HumanSignal/label-studio/docs/source/guide/project_settings_lse.md

 For example, a reviewer might decide to requeue an annotation that is nearly correct but just needs a slight change.
 However, an annotation with numerous errors may be easier to simply reject entirely and remove from the queue.

 Note that when you click **Reject**, the annotation is also marked as cancelled/skipped (`was_cancelled: true`).
-This is reflected in various metrics (for example, Data Manager columns and dashboards), and is necessary to differentiate between the two rejection actions.
+This is reflected in various metrics (for example, Data Manager columns and dashboards), and differentiates between the two rejection actions in the API.

 </td>
 </tr>